Cvico/Pattern_Training/README.md

 1. Create the patterns and save them into a pickle object

        python trainPatterns_forCMSSW.py
+       python trainPatterns_forCMSSW.py MB4

-- Get the information from the pickle file and creaate a c++ macro to convert it into rootfile:
+2. Get the information from the pickle file and creaate a c++ macro to convert it into rootfile:

+       python pickleToC.py MB
-       python pickleToC.py
+       python pickleToC.py MB4

-- Run the macro to create the final rootfile:
+3. Run the macro to create the final rootfile:

        root -l -b -q createdPatterns_MB.cc
+       root -l -b -q createdPatterns_MB4.cc